codemix/AccessRestrictable/README.md

 AccessRestrictable
 ==================

-This behavior adds automatic access restrictions to your ActiveRecord queries.
+This behavior adds automatic access restriction to your ActiveRecord queries.

-By doing so it adds introduces a new security layer right inside the models.
-If any user tries to access resources that he doesn't have permission to, the query will simply be empty.
+By doing so it introduces a new security layer right inside the models.
+If any user tries to access resources that he doesn't have permission to, the query result will simply be empty.

 # Installation